 White House COVID Preparedness Plan Includes HUD Test Kit Portal, Nursing Home Playbook, Other Highlights.
 At 5:00 AM on December 15, the White House released a COVID-19 Winter Preparedness Plan, detailed in this Fact Sheet.
 It covers updates on test distribution, vaccines, treatments, federal assistance if additional support is needed, critical supplies, monitoring variants, and a section on the "highest-risk Americans," including residents of nursing homes and other congregate care communities.
-Importantly, the fact sheet announces that a test ordering portal for Section 202 affordable senior housing providers will soon be available; LeadingAge requested this portal and our work with HUD and the White House helped make it a reality.

 The fact sheet announces that a winter playbook for LTC providers will soon be released, summarizing actions providers can take to reduce serious illness, hospitalizations and deaths and minimize disruptions.
-It also addresses actions providers can take to improve air quality and circulation.
-A few descriptive details on the exemption form for LTC providers who meet the criteria to become vaccinators are also included.
+A few descriptive details on the exemption form for LTC providers who meet the criteria to become vaccinators are also included; the exemption form has not been posted as of this writing (4:15 PM ET; December 15) though it is expected today.
 The fact sheet also says that a limited round of free at home tests may be requested by all US households (4 per household) by visiting this website or calling 1-800-232-0233 (the fact sheet includes additional information on TTY access, and support in more than 150 languages).
-The fact sheet reports that HHS Secretary Becerra sent a letter to governors on December 15 outlining key actions he would like to see states take as they prepare for increased cases and hospitalizations this winter.
+The fact sheet reports that HHS Secretary Becerra sent a letter to governors today, December 15, outlining key actions he would like to see states take as they prepare for increased cases and hospitalizations this winter.
 Finally, it details how HHS is readying clinical personnel for deployment to alleviate strains on hospitals and health care systems.

 LeadingAge is pleased to see that the Administration is bringing all its resources together to fight COVID this winter.
 We are also glad that many of the efforts on which we are collaborating with HHS are reflected in the fact sheet.
 For instance, the White House acknowledges that LeadingAge was the catalyst and helped activate the Section 202 test portal - not in this fact sheet but in public statements.
 Further, we asked that HHS ask hospitals to offer vaccines and boosters before discharge - that's in this fact sheet.
-On a related note, we are very glad that the language referring to nursing homes in this fact sheet is supportive, an improvement over some previous White House documents.
 Here's a LeadingAge press release on the White House announcement.